 Food poisoning and infections are inevitable for food and beverages prepared by people who do not have the correct knowledge and skills about food preparation.
 In food poisoning, which occurs when bacteria enter food within 1 to 72 hours after the ingestion of a food contaminated by toxic waste produced by bacteria, the poisoning is caused by the poison that germs produce, not the germs themselves.
 In food infections, on the other hand, it is not the poison produced by the germs that cause the disease; it is the germs themselves (Ninemeier, 2000; Stranks, 2007).
 Food safety is the assurance that the food consumed by the customer will not be harmed.
 For this reason, a food enterprise manager who wants to create an effective food safety in his restaurant should always work with reputable suppliers who provide clean and quality products/services, deliver suppliers on time, ensure traceability of food products, and support employees with training on personal hygiene and the right food safety.
-Because the majority of food at any stage throughout the food service chain (Yousuf et al., 2015, p.
+Because the majority of food-borne diseases are of biological origin and are caused by microorganisms that are caused by the wrong application of food at any stage throughout the food service chain (Yousuf et al., 2015, p.
 5).